poifuture/markdown-styler-for-word/src/README.md

 ## Why MS Word (Online)

-* Chinese friends cannot access Google Doc easily
+* Real time collaborative editing
-* Good integration with MS products family
+* Good integration with MS products family and MS accounts
+* China friendly
 * Free!
-(For personal use) (From developer: We paid Office 365)
+(For personal use) (From developer: We paid Office 365!)
 * ~~Rich functionality~~ Buggy

 ## What it does